 A trade-off is possible between test time and silicon area: when increasing the number of patterns, the test time will increase but the silicon area for the BIST hardware will decrease.
-In all experiments so far, we applied 10,000 test patterns, which is relatively small.
-Increasing the number of test patterns will provide higher random fault efficiency so that less deterministic patterns have to be embedded, and in addition the degree of freedom for embedding deterministic patterns is enhanced.
+In all experiments so far, we applied 10,000 test patterns, which is relatively few.
+Increasing the number of test patterns will provide higher random fault efficiency so that (1) less deterministic patterns have to be embedded, and in addition (2) the degree of freedom for embedding deterministic patterns is enhanced.
 Both effects cause that the silicon area for the sequence-generating logic decreases.
-Although applying more test patterns requires a larger size of the test controller, this increase is only marginal.
+Applying more test patterns requires a larger size of the test controller, but this increase is only marginal.

 These effects are clearly demonstrated in Table 5, which shows for a number of circuits how the silicon area for BIST decreases if more test patterns are applied.
-For instance, increasing the number of patterns for circuit p9041 from 10K to 256K results in 4.72% reduction of silicon area.
-For this circuit, the random fault efficiency improves when increasing the number of patterns from 10K to 64K, and hence in this range both effects are present.
-When applying more than 64K patterns, the random fault efficiency does not improve any further, but the silicon area still decreases due to larger freedom for embedding deterministic patterns.
+For instance, increasing the number of patterns for circuit p9041 from 10 K to 256 K results in 4.72% reduction of silicon area.
+For this circuit, the random fault efficiency improves when increasing the number of patterns from 10 K to 64 K, and hence in this range both effects (1) and (2) are present.
+When applying more than 64 K patterns, the random fault efficiency does not improve any further, but the silicon area still decreases due to larger freedom for embedding deterministic patterns.
 Similar observations can be made for circuit p14473 and p23572.
+In all cases reported in Table 5, the fault efficiency obtained with deterministic BIST is >99.9%.